lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 impact in the performance and the optimum values depends on the sample characteristics, the binning adopted and even the hardware employed.
-Gundam will try to guess values for these parameters based on simple fittings to galaxy data extracted from the Millenium Simulation.
+Gundam will try to guess values for these parameters based on simple fittings to galaxy data extracted from the Millennium Simulation.
 They should work well as starting values for many use cases but depending your needs, you might want to fine tune these.
 Just remember to keep it reasonable.
 For example, if you have half million objects, setting ``mxh1=4`` or ``mxh1=400`` is not wise in most cases.
 Expect typical